 Avoid Smoking and Alcohol: Smoking increases risk for developing and dying from colon cancer, and those who smoked at the time of colon cancer diagnosis were 47 percent more likely to have a recurrence of colon cancer or to die from that disease (JNCI, Dec 6, 2000;92(23):1888–1896).
 Smoking produces free radicals that can enter your bloodstream and enter every type of cell in your body to damage the DNA, which can cause cancers.
 Alcohol also is a potent carcinogen that can damage cellular DNA, and people who drink alcohol regularly are at increased risk for colon cancer (Gut, 2003 Jun; 52(6): 861–867).

-My Recommendations The same lifestyle factors that increase risk for colon cancer also increase risk for several other types of cancers, heart attacks, strokes, obesity, diabetes and dementia, so making the lifestyle changes recommended to reduce colon cancer risk will also help to protect you from most of the major diseases that are associated with aging.
+The same lifestyle factors that increase risk for colon cancer also increase risk for several other types of cancers, heart attacks, strokes, obesity, diabetes and dementia, so making the lifestyle changes recommended to reduce colon cancer risk will also help to protect you from most of the major diseases that are associated with aging.

 • Follow a plant-based diet with plenty of vegetables, fruits, nuts, whole grains, beans and other whole seeds